linuxchata/fido2/README.md

 | FIDO Conformance Tool | Tested | Tested |

 **Choose Shark WebAuthn when:**
-- You need full, standards-compliant WebAuthn support
+- You require full, standards-compliant WebAuthn support.
-- You need flexibility in choosing the persistent data store
+- You want flexibility in choosing the persistent data store.
-- You are building with enterprise or regulatory compliance requirements in mind
+- You need to meet enterprise or regulatory compliance requirements.
-- You require additional authenticator validation via the FIDO Metadata Service
+- You require authenticator validation through the FIDO Metadata Service.

 **Choose Passkeys in ASP.NET Core Identity when:**
-- You are already using ASP.NET Core Identity in your application
+- You are already using ASP.NET Core Identity in your application.
-- You only need basic passkey-based, passwordless authentication
+- You only need basic passwordless, passkey-based authentication.
-- You are willing to implement custom attestation validation if needed
+- You are comfortable implementing additional attestation validation if necessary.

 # Usage
 The following examples demonstrate how to implement passwordless authentication in your application.
 For complete reference and additional details, see the [full documentation](https://shark-fido2.com/Documentation).